cnr-isti-vclab/vclib/README.md

 By default, the library is built with the `Core` module only, but you can enable the other modules by setting the `VCLIB_BUILD_MODULE_<module>` CMake variable to `ON`.

-## Disclaimer

-I designed and developed this library mostly for personal use and to study new features of C++17 and C++20.
-Most of the features of this library are poorly tested: I maintain the library during my free time.

-If you appreciate this work, or you think it could be improved, let me know by opening a thread in the discussion tab!
-Looking forward for your feedback!

 ## Install

 The core module of library is header only, therefore to install it you just need to add the `vclib/core/include` directory in your